Most organizations can improve their websites by implementing a simple 5-minute “hack”.

 Good site search improves customer self-service and reduces costly support tickets and calls

-A study by Parature showed that 84% of customers want to solve their own problems using search engines 7.
+A study by Parature showed that 84% of customers want to solve their own problems using search engines.
 They’re keen to use self-service to find their own answers, before reverting to raising support tickets or calling customer service departments.
-These can be costly and time-consuming – not only for your business, but for your customers, too.
+These can be costly and time-consuming – not only for your business but for your customers, too.

 Good site search improves your visitors’ ability to find the answers to their questions, boosting your customer support capabilities enormously.
-41% of users have said the most important aspect of good customer service is getting issues resolved quickly 7.
+41% of users have said the most important aspect of good customer service is getting issues resolved quickly.
 Site search gives your customers the tools to do just that.

 Site search is also vital for public organizations

-Site search is incredibly useful for business websites, but public organisations are also discovering the advantages of these tools.
+Site search is incredibly useful for business websites, but public organizations are also discovering the advantages of these tools.
 Public organizations and municipalities face an array of challenges when building their websites, including:

 - Providing up-to-date, accurate information for users